 This introductory theatre course is designed for students who are interested in learning more about theater and acting.
 Students will explore improvisational acting techniques, scene work, monologues, character and script analysis, and performance challenges.
 Students will be required to attend and critique a live theatrical performance.
 This is a performance/project based course in which students will be expected to participate in all areas of study.
-A final class play will be performed for an audience.
+A final class play may be performed for an audience.

-878 DRAMA 2
+878 DRAMA 2 CP 2.5 Credits

 This advanced theatre arts course is designed for students who are serious about acting and directing.
-Students will read plays, prepare monologues, write and perform original scenes, and study a variety of theatrical genres.
-This is a performance/projectbased course in which students will be expected to participate in all areas of study.
+Students will analyze scripts, write and perform original plays, and study a variety of theatrical genres.
+This is a performance/project- based course in which students will be expected to participate in all areas of study.
 Projects will include performances that are written, directed, and produced for an audience.
 Students will be expected to analyze and critique their theatrical experiences.

-Open to Grades: 9, 10, 11, 12 Prerequisite: Successful completion of Drama 1.
+Prerequisite: Successful completion of Drama 1.

-879 DRAMA 3
+879 DRAMA 3 HONORS 2.5 Credits